softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 		int desiredPort,
 		String dbConnectionUrl
 	) {
-		// Start up the server.
+		// If desiredPort is 0 the first open port is used Spark.port(desiredPort);

-		// Wait for it to finish initializing.
+		// Wait for the server to start Spark.awaitInitialization();

-		// Obtain the actual server port.
+		// Return the actual port

-		return actualPort;
+		return Spark.port();
 	}
 }
 ```

-This allows the tests to start up and shutdown the server as required by the tests.
+This allows the tests to start up and shutdown the server, and provide the database to talk to when running the pass of tests.

 ⚠ You must place your `Server` class in a folder named `server/src/main/java/server`.